 Part B covers outpatient services, including doctor visits, lab and X-rays, medical equipment and ambulance trips.
-Unlike Part A, everyone pays a monthly premium for Part B; the standard amount in 2016 is \$104.90.
-Your premium might be higher depending on your income.
-There are cost sharing charges for most services, except for many preventive services.
+Unlike Part A, everyone pays a monthly premium for Part B; the "standard" amount in 2020 is \$144.60.
+Your premium might be lower or higher depending on your income.
+There are costsharing charges for most services, but they are eliminated or reduced for most preventive services.

 Part D covers prescription drugs.
 Coverage is available only from private plans, and each plan's coverage rules can differ.
-There can be a monthly premium, a deductible, and a gap in coverage known as the "donut hole" when the plan pays nothing; and there are usually co-pays for each prescription.
-By law, charges for drugs in the "donut hole" are decreasing; in 2016 they are 45% of cost for name brands, 58% for generics.
+There can be a premium, a deductible, and co-pays of varying amounts for each prescription.
+For many years, there was a coverage gap called the "donut hole," but it has been replaced by a period during which beneficiaries are charged 25% for both brand name and generic drugs.